1 code implementation • 22 Sep 2023 • Shikun Li, Xiaobo Xia, Hansong Zhang, Shiming Ge, Tongliang Liu

 Label noise poses a serious threat to deep neural networks (DNNs).

-1 code implementation • 7 Feb 2023 • Ling-Hao Chen, Jiawei Zhang, Yewen Li, Yiren Pang, Xiaobo Xia, Tongliang Liu
+1 code implementation • ICCV 2023 • Ling-Hao Chen, Jiawei Zhang, Yewen Li, Yiren Pang, Xiaobo Xia, Tongliang Liu

 In the training stage, we learn a motion diffusion model that generates motions from random noise.

-no code implementations • 7 Jul 2022 • Zhuo Huang, Xiaobo Xia, Li Shen, Bo Han, Mingming Gong, Chen Gong, Tongliang Liu
+1 code implementation • 7 Jul 2022 • Zhuo Huang, Xiaobo Xia, Li Shen, Bo Han, Mingming Gong, Chen Gong, Tongliang Liu

 Machine learning models are vulnerable to Out-Of-Distribution (OOD) examples, and such a problem has drawn much attention.